pineapplemachine/jsdoom/style.md

 Long lists of arguments, parameters, attributes, or other comma-separated lists may be broken up by placing newlines after the commas.

-In general, either all of the commas in a list should be followed by newlines or none of them should be.

 ``` ts
 const myMultiLineArray: number[] = [